 These seeds have been hand picked from wild plants on the lower mountain slopes of Mount Roman-Kosh growing in Chernozem a fertile black soil rich in humus, with a lighter lime-rich layer beneath.

 Many different phenotypes were selected from small bushy to big tall plants.
 Color ranges from purple, black to all shades of green.
 Smell like fresh flowers, pineapple, and woody scents like Moroccan and Lebanese cannabis, this plant needs to be cured for long period before smoke (3-4 month or more) for best smooth taste.

-These were gathered at 44°n latitude.
-The leaves were dominantly narrow, thin and heavily serrated.
-It flowers in July in its original place.
+They begin to flower in early July and end by mid-end August or first week of September at the latest in their original place.
 This early flowering characteristic makes this strain an excellent tool in the hands of skilled breeders.
 Explosive growth, resistant to cold, powdery mildew, and high speed winds.
+Highly biodiverse plants.

 *Noteworthy: It will ripen around Sept.
 1st.
 Crossing these plants variety with a later flowering variety will predictably cause the resulting hybrid to flower earlier.
 56 days from seed to seed